HackerLoop/rotonde-uavtalk/README.md

 ## Using it

 In most case, the bridge is used through its websocket (Rest interface is foreseen), by sending and receiving JSON objects.
-There a four types of json objects, "update", "req", "cmd", "sub" or "unsub", which are detailed below.
+There a five types of json objects, "update", "req", "cmd", "sub" or "unsub", which are detailed below.

 These four json objects all share a common structure :